Over the past decade or so, there have been numerous publications on Transforming the Finance Function from being a cost unit to a value adder.

 In order to improve its closing process, the finance department needs to:

-• Recognise the benefits of faster reporting: Other than cost savings in the form of reduced headcount or hiring of fewer temporary staff, the organisation can also benefit from improvements in the level of support provided to the business as there is more time for decision support and improvements to the external image of the organisation and the internal reputation of the finance function.
+Recognize the benefits of faster reporting.
+Other than cost savings in the form of reduced headcount or hiring of fewer temporary staff, the organization can also benefit from improvements in the level of support provided to the business as there is more time for decision support and improvements to the external image of the organization and the internal reputation of the finance function.

 Identify the factors that drive faster reporting and those that prevent faster reporting.
 Examples of the former include improved data communications, involvement of managers from disciplines other than finance and increased investor activism.
 Examples of the later include increased external regulation, cultural issues or poor processes.